nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### 6.1.3 Notes about Tasks
+(Jun Jie)

+   * `Todo` is a `Task` without a completion time, `Event` is a `Task` that is required to be completed at a particular point of time and `Deadline is a `Task that is required to be completed by a prticular point of time.
+Hence, `Todo`, `Event` and `Deadline` are all variants of `Task`.
    * Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique Task ID assigned to each of them, so that there will be no 2 of the same ID in your Task List at any point of time.
-The Task ID is reflected as
-   <br>eg. D1, E5, T21
+The Task ID is reflected as eg. D1, E5, T21
    * The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the index of the `Task` you created with respect to all the `Tasks` you ever created.